I've been shooting aerial

 are many manual 'tweaks' available if it doesn't get it quite as I want

 panoramas it will also

 merge each set of 3 pictures into one before stitching the final image.

 is then dropped into Corel Paint Shop Pro 2020 for any final tweaks needed.

-It doesn't look wonderful at this stage because a 3D image is being shown
+It looks slightly strange at this stage because a 3D image is being shown

 in a rather distorted